williamshen-nz/accelerating-nerfs/README.md

    (you can pip install it, `snakeviz profile.pstat`)

 If you're using PyCharm, it's suggested to use the `line_profiler_pycharm` package and plugin to profile.

+## Acknowledgements

+Our codebase uses the [nerfacc](https://github.com/KAIR-BAIR/nerfacc/) project to speed up NeRF training and rendering.